spujol/HST_583/README.md

 # HST_583

-The Presurgical Mapping & Clinical decision making course is an introduction to post-processing methods for building patient-specific brain maps from fMRI and diffusion MRI data for surgical planning of brain tumor resection.
+The "Presurgical Mapping & Clinical decision-making" course is an introduction to post-processing methods for building patient-specific maps of the brain for surgical planning of brain tumor resection.
 The session is part of the [HST.583 Functional Magnetic Resonance Imaging: Data Acquisition and Analysis course](https://learning-modules.mit.edu/class/index.html?uuid=/course/9/fa19/9.583#info).

 ## Course Faculty
 - Sonia Pujol, PhD, Director of 3D Slicer Training & Education <br> Assistant Professor of Radiology, Brigham and Women's Hospital, Harvard Medical School